 Here are three easy tips to help keep you system cool

-- Open up the cabinet - You need to allow for cool air to come in and hot air to leave.
+- Open up the cabinet/Modify the shelves - You need to allow for cool air to come in and hot air to leave.
 If possible you want to allow cool air to come up through the bottom and then vent out of the top of a cabinet, this pulls the cool air through the equipment.
-You may also consider drilling holes through each shelf in a cabinet to assist in air flow.
+You may also consider drilling large holes through each shelf in a cabinet to assist in air flow.

 - Stack in the right order - Put your equipment that creates the most heat on the top of the stack, this prevents it from heating up the rest of your equipment.
 Typically a receiver and cable box are going to put out the most heat.